-To the best of the knowledge of the Company, except as described in this Annual Information Form, and other than the West Face Agreement and the Governance Agreement described under "Material Contracts" below, no director or executive officer of the Company, nor any person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of any class of securities of the Company, nor any associate or affiliate of the foregoing persons or companies, has any material interest, direct or indirect, in any transaction within the three most recently completed financial years or during the current financial year that has materially affected or is reasonably expected to materially affect the Company or any of its subsidiaries.
-Certain executive officers of the Company (excluding Mr. Michael H. McCain) participated in an incentive plan of the Company pursuant to which such officers (solely in their capacity as officers of Maple Leaf Foods) received compensation based on the successful completion of and the sale value of Canada Bread, which compensation was paid by Maple Leaf Foods.
-Particulars of such compensation paid to Named Executive Officers are described in the Management Proxy Circular for the May 4, 2016 annual and special meeting of shareholders of Maple Leaf Foods.
+To the best of the knowledge of the Company, except as described in this Annual Information Form, and other than the Governance Agreement described under "Material Contracts" below, no director or executive officer of the Company, nor any person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of any class of securities of the Company, nor any associate or affiliate of the foregoing persons or companies, has any material interest, direct or indirect, in any transaction within the three most recently completed financial years or during the current financial year that has materially affected or is reasonably expected to materially affect the Company or any of its subsidiaries.
+Certain executive officers of the Company (excluding Mr. Michael H. McCain) participated in an incentive plan of the Company in 2014 pursuant to which such officers (solely in their capacity as officers of Maple Leaf Foods) received compensation based on the successful completion of and the sale value of Canada Bread, which compensation was paid by Maple Leaf Foods.
+Particulars of such compensation paid to certain of the Company's key executive officers are described in the management proxy circulars prepared in connection with the Company's annual meeting of shareholders and is available at www.sedar.com.